How to eat more healthy, good-for-you, blue foods.

 - Choose black grapes for nibbling on as an easy snack

 - Make a healthy coleslaw using purple cabbage, grated carrot, a little sweet red onion thinly sliced, and raisins – mix with plain natural yogurt and a little low-fat mayo for an easy low-calorie side dish

-- Stew some purple plumbs, then swirl into yogurt for a delicious dessert
+- Stew some purple plumbs, then swirl them into yogurt for a delicious dessert

-But if you’re not a person who is all about eating blue foods today, it’s okay.
+If you’re not a person who is all about eating blue foods today, it’s okay.
 Eating right with color is a continuous process that a person can work on throughout the year.
 Beyond that, no matter what you might call today, “Blue Monday,” “The Winter Blues,” or the day when “Cabin Fever” sets in.
-No matter what blue group you may identify with as you celebrate today; I want you to know that this Crustless Blue Cheese, Asparagus & Ham Quiche with its rich custard, asparagus, ham, and blue-cheesy filling makes a flavorful, savory meal for almost any day or time of the year.
+No matter what blue group you may identify with as you celebrate today; I want you to know that this Crustless Blue Cheese, Asparagus & Ham Quiche, with its rich custard, asparagus, ham, and blue-cheesy filling, makes a flavorful, savory meal for almost any day or time of the year.
 Enjoy!